bor0/gidti/manuscript/chapter4.md

 I>
 I> A recursive data type is a data type where in some of its constructors there is a reference to the same data type.

 We will start by defining a recursive data type, which is a data type that in the constructor refers to itself.
-In fact, earlier we already gave a recursive definition of `Nat`.
+In fact, earlier in this book we already gave a recursive definition of `Nat`.
 As a motivating example, we will try to define the representation of lists.
 For this data type we'll use a combination of sum and product types.
 A list is defined as either `End` (end of list) or `Element`, which is a value appended to another `MyList`:

 ```
 data MyList a = Element a (MyList a) | End